freebasic/fbfrog/readme.txt

 - Don't crash on (INT_MIN / -1) or (INT_MIN % -1)
 - Const folding probably also doesn't handle unsigned relational BOPs properly since it only does signed ones internally
-- Remove stats stuff and do real profiling with huge headers

 - Should use FILE nodes to represent C parser result, and have file*() functions that work on that AST, and extract them from ast.bas into separate modules.
   AST merging should merge "files" instead of "ASTs"...

-- The filebufferFromZstring() function also re-uses FILEBUFFERs based on the id, so fbfrog needs to ensure to use proper unique ids, or else the same FILEBUFFER could be reused for different zstrings.
-For filebufferFromFile() we assume this to be the wanted behaviour because the filename is unique, but internal strings are a different story...
+- The sourcebufferFromZstring() function also re-uses SOURCEBUFFERs based on the id, so fbfrog needs to ensure to use proper unique ids, or else the same SOURCEBUFFER could be reused for different zstrings.
+For sourcebufferFromFile() we assume this to be the wanted behaviour because the filename is unique, but internal strings are a different story...
-- Pre-#defines, -removematch, etc. text is loaded into tk using filebufferFromZstring/lexLoadC, this process loses the command line location info.
-Should allow passing a source/base/start location to filebufferFromZstring and lexLoadC so that it can reports lexing errors with the command line context, instead of temp strings that are used to feed filebufferFromZstring.
+- Pre-#defines, -removematch, etc. text is loaded into tk using sourcebufferFromZstring/lexLoadC, this process loses the command line location info.
+Should allow passing a source/base/start location to sourcebufferFromZstring and lexLoadC so that it can reports lexing errors with the command line context, instead of temp strings that are used to feed sourcebufferFromZstring.
-  To do this, each pre-#define/#include etc. should also be passed to filebufferFromZstring/lexLoadC separately. filebufferFromFile() already accepts a srcloc for similar reasons: to be able to report the "file not found" in the proper context.
-Of course filebufferFromFile() doesn't need to pass it on to lexLoadC() because any issues with the loaded file should be reported in the context of that file, not the code that caused that file to be #included.
+  To do this, each pre-#define/#include etc. should also be passed to sourcebufferFromZstring/lexLoadC separately. sourcebufferFromFile() already accepts a srcloc for similar reasons: to be able to report the "file not found" in the proper context.
+Of course sourcebufferFromFile() doesn't need to pass it on to lexLoadC() because any issues with the loaded file should be reported in the context of that file, not the code that caused that file to be #included.
 It makes sense though for "inline code", such as pre-#defines and -removematch...

-- Need some high-level way to combine locations into one, etc. which is currently done manually in hParseArgs() at least
-- Need better error messages for things like "missing ';' to finish declaration" should perhaps underline the entire declaration?
-- TK_EOF should have location information (toplevel file?), but then we need TK_BOF too or else the two could be confused.
-Reporting errors like missing
-  #endif at last token instead of EOF feels wrong... also, cppMain() removes
-  #ifs from the tk buffer, so tkReport() can't rely on tk buffer content in that
-  case, and eof-1 may point at an unexpected token...
-- Remove all remaining cases of tkInsert() without corresponding tkSetLocation(), e.g. ## token merging, so tkReport() can be simplified. (although, tkToCText() etc. would still be useful for showing macro expansion stack history)
-- Since the C parser no longer modifies the tk buffer, could it be turned into an array?
-No, currently it still temporarily re-inserts macro bodies, but is that really needed?
-Macro body parsing could surely be done after cFile():
-    - cpp creates TK_PPDEFINE at proper locations (containing the AST with the macro body tokens)
-    - c inserts PPDEFINE nodes into the AST at the proper locations
-    - then afterwards, we go through the PPDEFINE nodes, re-insert & try to parse each body.
-  Then c could use simple offsets to access tokens (tkLock/Unlock?)
-  Maybe even cpp could create new token runs instead of modifying the current one, so that fixed TOKENRUNs could be re-used to store macro bodies, and to implement the macro expansion error reporting stuff...
-    a) keep original tokens and a tree of expanded tokens for on each. tkGet() etc. have to walk the whole thing each time to find the real tokens corresponding to x.
-Very slow...
-    b) keep expanded tokens, and parent context tokenrun on each. (context where the expansion happened. perhaps only 1 line, otherwise it could become too much.
-That's enough for error reporting)
-- Consider adding symbol tables separate from the AST, so e.g. all UDT dtypes would reference the same subtype symbol instead of allocating an id everytime.
-    - define/const/proc/var ids aren't re-used much, but type ids are.
-Perhaps add a UDT map? ie. use dtype values >= TYPE_UDT to represent UDTs (by name) Then UDT types wouldn't have to allocate a subtype ID anymore (only function pointers).
-    - of course having the completely self-contained AST is great aswell
+- Better error reporting: Single error token location isn't enough - especially if it's EOF or part of the next construct, while the error is about the previous one.
+Need to report entire constructs (token range), or for expressions visualize operand(s) & operator, etc.
+    - Let caller determine construct boundaries?
+They're different for cmdline/cpp/c anyways. -> pass in construct token range
+    - pass in additional token ranges: unexpected token + what was expected, operator, operands
+- Show suggestions how to fix errors, e.g. if #define body couldn't be parsed, suggest using -removedefine to exclude the #define from the binding...
+- Require source location on tkInsert(): All tokens should have some source info

 - Comments given to a TK_ID that is a macro call and will be expanded should be given to first non-whitespace token from the expansion, for example:
         // foo